mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 Referencing Abins
 -----------------

-If abINS is used as part of your data analysis routines, please cite the relevant reference [5]_.
+If Abins is used as part of your data analysis routines, please cite the relevant reference [5]_.

 References
 ----------